 The bill H.3, introduced by Representative Casey of Montpelier, aims to enhance access to State employment by removing the requirement for a college degree for most positions.
 Instead, the bill emphasizes the importance of relevant experience and job-specific skills as the primary qualifications for applicants.
 This change is intended to broaden the pool of candidates and ensure that individuals with practical experience can compete for State jobs.

-By focusing on experience and skills rather than formal educational credentials, the bill seeks to create a more inclusive hiring process that recognizes diverse backgrounds and capabilities.
-This legislative change reflects a shift in priorities regarding the qualifications necessary for State employment, potentially leading to a more qualified and varied workforce.
+By focusing on experience and skills rather than formal educational credentials, the bill seeks to create a more inclusive hiring process within State agencies.
+This legislative change reflects a growing recognition that qualifications can be demonstrated through various means, not solely through academic achievements.